taxonomy.php

 Typically a designer will take a top-down approach.
 Based on a variety of criteria - pathways, views, sun orientation, etc. they will do their best to determine where the park benches should be located.
 They will likely make some good placement decisions.
 Equally, they will likely place some of the benches poorly.
 Such is the nature of a complex problem with no clear solution.

 Now let's turn the problem into one of a complex adaptive system.
-Let us assume that some locations are likely inherently more popular then others for sitting, but it is difficult to predict where these might be.
+Let us assume that some locations are inherently more popular then others for sitting, but it is difficult to predict where these might be.
 Let us also assume that a bench is more 'fit' if it is being occupied.
-It is fulfilling its role as a bench, whereas when empty it is not functioning as intended.
+It is fulfilling its 'destiny' as a bench (by being sat on), whereas when empty it is not functioning as intended.
 Can we turn the bench problem into a complexity problem?
 How might the benches maximize their fitness in this uncertain context?

 As a first step we will get rid of our designer: the top-down entity.
 Now we need to frame the components of the problem by looking at the first three governing features of complexity: